MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 # Automation Center of Excellence Strategy Using Automation Kit

-As part of setting up your Automation Center of Excellence strategy you can combine the Automation Kit and together with the [ALM Accelerator](http://www.github.com/microsoft/coe-starter-kit) from the CoE Kit to provide.
+As part of setting up your Automation Center of Excellence strategy you can combine the Automation Kit and together with the [ALM Accelerator](http://www.github.com/microsoft/coe-starter-kit) from the CoE Kit to provide key elements of your Automation Center of Excellence strategy.

 ## Automation Kit